- Home

 Increasingly, specific public media taxes are becoming more device-independent, such as in Sweden, which adopted a public media fee in 2019 under the belief that public radio and television play a key public service role, and must therefore be funded collectively, regardless of individual use.
 The fee is collected via a ‘tax slip’ and, like in Finland, is income-dependent: it charges 1% of the taxable income of anyone over 18 years-old, with a limit of SEK 1,300 per person, per annum.

-More public media organisations are adopting this funding model.
-It is future-proof in that it does not rely on the ownership of a television or radio, for example.
+More public media organisations are adopting this funding model, including Denmark in 2022.
+It is future proof in that it does not rely on the ownership of a television or radio, for example.
 Such a model can also offer safeguards to editorial and financial independence so long as it remains separate from the national budget and direct government influence.
-This is partly achieved in some jurisdictions by keeping negotiations about the rate of tax separate from election periods, limiting opportunities for it to be used as a so-called “political football”.
-Ultimately, this model offers an assurance of independence as the PSM is funded directly by – and therefore accountable to – its owners, the taxpayers.
+This is partly achieved in some jurisdictions by keeping negotiations about the rate of tax separate from election periods.

 Government or Federal Funding

-This model sees funding for public media organisations come directly from the state as part of the government’s overall public spending.
+This model sees funding come directly from the state as part of overall public spending.
 Rather than a specifically earmarked funding stream (such as the licence fee), this model can imply a more direct link between the government and media.

 This type of funding can sometimes lead to media organisations being construed as state media, rather than public media.
 In some instances, this holds true.
 For example, the China Media Group (CMG) sits within the Publicity Department, from which it receives its funding.
 The CMG lacks independence.
 It is just an extension of the government itself, with its international arm used as a tool of soft power.

 However, many public media organisations which also receive their money directly from the government are equipped with other mechanisms – legislative and regulatory – that help to ensure their independence.
 For example, Radio New Zealand (RNZ) receives its money through NZ On Air, an autonomous Crown entity.
 Because of this, RNZ and the government are kept at “arm’s length.”
+One of the largest public broadcasters, the Australian Broadcasting Corporation (ABC), also receives direct public funding, with the Parliament guaranteeing the independence of the ABC on programming matters.
 Estonia’s public broadcaster, ERR, is also funded out of the state budget, but maintains its independence through its Press Ethics Adviser.
-The Seychelles Broadcasting Corporation is funded through the government budget, over a three year period, which “does not make it dependent on the politicians of the day for approval of its funding for the coming year.”
+The Seychelles Broadcasting Corporation is funded over a three year period, which “does not make it dependent on the politicians of the day for approval of its funding for the coming year.”

 Household Levy

-A key characteristic of the household levy is its universal application to all residents: rather than being income or device dependent, the levy is applied at the same cost to each household, regardless of how many people live within the home or whether they make use of public broadcasting or not.
-The household levy is a newer model of funding public media, taking into consideration new technologies like smartphones and tablets, and their capabilities to access public media content beyond traditional media.
+A household levy applies universally to all residents: rather than being income or device dependent, the levy is applied at the same cost to each household, regardless of how many people live there or whether they use public broadcasting.
+The household levy is a relatively new model, taking account of new technologies like smartphones and tablets, and their capacity to access public media content beyond traditional media.

 Licence Fee